f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 Perform the following steps to rename the CMI ‘Self’ device:

 #.
-Expand the “Lab 1.5 – Build a Cluster” folder in the Postman
+Expand the "Lab 1.5 - Build a Cluster" folder in the Postman
    collection

 #.
-Click the “Step 1: Rename the CMI Self Device’ item in the collection
+Click the "Step 1: Rename the CMI Self Device’ item in the collection

 #.
 Examine the URI and JSON body.
 We are sending a POST request to
    execute the equivalent of a tmsh ``mv`` command to rename the